FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/how-to-be-an-index-provider.md

 The [index-provider](https://github.com/ipni/index-provider) library offers a CLI tool that can be used to verify that the advertised content is correct from both the content provider and indexer side.
 It can check that a content provider is exposing the chain correctly such that it is accessible by the network indexers.
 On the indexer side, it can then check that the advertised content is indeed ingested by the indexers and is discoverable via the query APIs associated to the correct provider.

-See installation guide [here](https://github.com/ipni/index-provider#install), and run `provider verify-ingest --help` for more information.
+See installation guide [on GitHub](https://github.com/ipni/index-provider#install), and run `provider verify-ingest --help` for more information.

 ## Resources